-The headteacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure rewards and logical consequences are applied consistently.
+The headteacher will ensure that the school environment encourages enables social distancing and the implementation of the Covid 19 guidance from DfE.
+They will enable positive behaviour and ensure that staff deal effectively with poor behaviour, and will monitor how staff implement this policy ensuring rewards and logical consequences are applied consistently.